evkx/evkx.github.io/content/models/lucid/gravity/gravity_grand_touring/_index.md

 ## Interior

-You can choose between different types of seat materials and interior styling.
+You can choose between different types of seats, seat materials, and interior styling.
 You can choose between several interior designs.

 ### Seats